Toggling stiffness via multistability: Results

-To showcase the application potential of the toggleable stiffness metamaterial, we developed a monolithic soft clutch as demonstrator.
-Fig.~\ref{dem1}a illustrates the conceptual principle of the device, which can toggle between multiple values according to the number of bistable unit cells.
-For example, two unit cells can be connected to a central shaft and constrained by boundary conditions that allow only sliding motion.
-Each unit cell switches between State 0 and State 1 associated to a low $k_0$ and a high $k_1$ stiffness, respectively, producing different structural stiffness levels.
+To showcase the application potential of the toggleable stiffness effect in soft machines, we developed a monolithic soft clutch as demonstrator.
+Indeed, these unit cells can serve as building blocks for more complex materials that operate based on the resulting shear stiffness.
+Fig.~\ref{dem1}a illustrates the conceptual principle of the soft clutch, which can toggle between multiple stiffness according to the number of bistable unit cells.
+For example, two unit cells can be connected in parallel to a central shaft and constrained by boundary conditions that allow only sliding motion.
+As a result, axial loading of the shaft induces shear deformation in the unit cells.
+Each unit cell switches between State 0 and State 1 associated to a low $k_0$ and a high $k_1$ stiffness, respectively, acting as shear springs.
 In Fig.~\ref{dem1}a, two unit cells State 1 (11) make the structure exhibit higher stiffness.
 Then, by toggling one unit cell, the overall stiffness is at an intermediate value (01).
 By toggling the other unit cell (00), the structure yields the lowest stiffness.
 The conceptual stiffness variation between fully opened and fully closed cases is illustrated in Fig.~\ref{dem1}b.
 This concept is applied to create a device where up to four different stiffness values can be achieved by toggling three unit cell, behaving as a clutch.
 The design of this monolithic soft clutch is shown in Fig.~\ref{dem1}c.
 Three unit cells having sliders and prolonged tips attached to their top parts are connected to a central shaft.
+Although we observed that adding notch flexures at the bottom of the support beams lead to largest increase in stiffness difference (Figure~\ref{Hinges}d), this design is unpractical due to overall reduction of stiffness as well as the weakness of the notch, prone to mechanical failure.
+Therefore, we use support beams with inverse slenderness $s=0.4$, in the range that minimizes the stiffness ratio (Figure~\ref{Hinges}d).
 This first structure is inserted inside a holder structure that represents the constraining boundary conditions illustrated in Fig.~\ref{dem1}a, resulting in the final mechanical device.
+Details on the dimensions are reported in the Supplemental Information in Figures S2b and c.
 The device is monolithic and soft because we print it as a single piece, using multi-material FDM 3D printing and TPU soft filaments.